Reiningecho90/chances-discord-bot-public/index.md

 Using the ':help' command will show you a link to this page, where you can learn about the bot!

 One of the useless ones is the ':leaderboard' command, but try it out!

+Try out the ':battlestart' and ':guess' commands!
+These are the new mode included with v1.0!
+The guess command takes one number (your guess) and the battle start command takes a range of numbers (first) and a chosen number to guess (second)!